jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (j) compensation for a loss other than a loss of income:
   (k) lump sum compensation under the Accident Compensation Act 2001:
   (kb) a payment of a foster care allowance under section 363 of the Oranga Tamariki Act 1989:
-  (l) a monetary benefit under the Social Security Act 1964 that is exempt income:
+  (l) a monetary benefit under the Social Security Act 2018 that is exempt income:
   (m) a pension or allowance under the Veterans’ Support Act 2014 that is exempt income:
   (n) a payment that is exempt income under section CW 33(1)﻿(c), (e), or (f) (Allowances and benefits):
-  (o) an amount that is declared not to be income for the purposes of the Social Security Act 1964 by a regulation under section 132 of that Act:
+  (o) an amount that is declared not to be income for the purposes of the Social Security Act 2018 by regulations made under section 422 of that Act:
   (p) included in the family scheme income of the person under another section:
   (q) expressly excluded from the family scheme income of the person under another section:
   (r) a payment—